 My main role was to shoot and edit short films, to be used for fundraising, education, and promotional purposes.
-One of the best ways to really show people the great work the organisation is doing is through the use of case studies which give clear examples of what is being done, how people are being helped, and where the money is really going.
+One of the best ways to really show people the great work the organisation is doing is through the use of case studies which give clear examples of what is being done, how the children in Uganda orphanages are are being helped, and where the money is really going.

 My favourite case study film is the story of Safi and Amir.
 Scroll down to the bottom if you want to see it without reading the story first.